SpeckyYT/specky.one/README.md

 # prints some more stuff that may be useful
 DEBUG = true

+# gives anyone access to a really useful yet dangerous page
+# this page allows to obtain full admin access and other features
+# use this setting only if you're developing while nobody else can access the webpage
+DEV_MODE = false

 ## DISCORD LOGIN RELATED

 # discord client ID